 Maybe—we don't know.
 “We know that exposure to tobacco and tobacco products impairs our body’s ability to fight off infection,” Buhr said.
 That’s established science.
 (And, if you need it, a reason to quit smoking.)
 Generally speaking, smokers’ lungs specifically have a harder time responding effectively to infection.
 Long-term smoking can lead to chronic obstructive pulmonary disease (COPD), a condition that also makes people more susceptible to infection.

 So what about COVID-19?
 “In general we know a lot about coronaviruses, they’re in the same category that causes the common cold,” Buhr said.
 But this is a new coronavirus; researchers are still figuring out how it works, and learning who may be more susceptible.
-So far, the general attributes of this category seem to be consistent over time and place: Kids have almost no risk of infection, while older people tend to be more at risk.
+So far, the general attributes of this category seem to be consistent over time and place: Kids have almost no risk of dying from the infection, while older people tend to be more at risk.
 Chronic diseases such as diabetes and high blood pressure tend to make the infection worse.
 This, according to Buhr, is all pretty familiar for this kind of virus.

 A condition like COPD, for example, increases the likelihood of infections generally—but Thanavala points out that we’re still learning just what happens in the lungs of coronavirus patients.
 “We don’t know if anyone had COPD and coronavirus at the same time,” she said.So far, so-called comorbid factors or conditions that patients had alongside COVID-19—including cardiovascular disease, diabetes, chronic respiratory disease, hypertension, and cancer—do correlate with higher rates of death among those infected.
 But we don’t specifically know if smokers get hit harder.